Psalms For Life

 In ancient Israel, servants owed their masters absolute loyalty, while masters were bound to protect and provide for their servants.
 David begins this psalm, like many others, seeking God’s protection.
 Then he professes his devotion to YHWH and recounts his divine master’s bountiful provision for him.

 Just like many Christians today, the ancient Israelites often served other gods along with God.
-The main difference is that their gods came with physical idols, while gods like materialism, sensualism, and hedonism do not.
+The main difference is that their gods came with physical idols, while our seductive gods—materialism, sensualism, and hedonism—do not.
 David knows worshipping other gods ultimately leads to disaster.
-Inspired by his heroes, those fully devoted to YHWH, David totally renounces all such gods.
+Inspired by his heroes, those fully devoted to YHWH, David totally renounces all false gods.

-But David isn’t free from suffering because he’s clearly facing opposition and the threat of death.
-He doesn’t have everything going his way.
-For David, as for us, suffering and glory go together.
-And David’s abundance and security are the result not of his having achieved all his goals, but rather of entrusting his whole life to God.
+But David doesn’t have everything going his way.
+He isn’t free from suffering: he’s clearly facing opposition and the threat of death.
+For David, as for us, suffering and glory often go together.
+And David’s abundance and security aren’t the result of his having achieved all his goals, but rather of his entrusting his whole life to God.

 David goes far beyond just talking about God’s sure protection and generous provision.
 He speaks about his beloved as a lover does.
 He savors the joy of being in God’s company since God himself is his sustenance and his life.
 Living in God’s presence is in itself his reward.